 Tumour ID cards for multi-scale characterization of tumour heterogeneity

-HOST INSTITUTION: The French Alternative Energies and Atomic Energy Commission (CEA)
+HOST INSTITUTION: The French Alternative Energies and Atomic Energy Commission (CEA) - from 01.04.2020: Institut Curie (IC)

 CEA is a French key player in research, development and innovation.
 It includes 10 research centres among which 51 research units employing 16.000 researchers, engineers, technologists and staff.
 It is the first French research centre in terms of patents filed (753 in 2015).
 CEA is very actively involved in the European Research organization, with 438 ongoing European projects in 2015.
 CEA created 187 start-ups since 1972 in the innovative technologies sector and has an annual budget of 4.1 billion euros.
-The successful candidate will be affiliated with IMIV, a research unit hosted by CEA and funded by CEA, Inserm, CNRS and Paris South University.
+The ESR is affiliated with IMIV, a research unit hosted by CEA and funded by CEA, Inserm, CNRS and Paris South University.
 This research unit is specialized in Positron Emission Tomography (PET) imaging and is located on the Service Hospitalier Frédéric Joliot (SHFJ) premises, which is a historical cradle of PET in France.
 IMIV currently includes 60 scientists and staff and is organized in 4 groups: the molecular probe group, the biomedical physics group, the experimental imaging group and the clinical investigation group, covering altogether all aspects of PET, from the production of original tracers up to first-in-man studies in volunteers and patients.
 IMIV benefits from the fully-equipped facility of the nuclear medicine department of SHFJ, including a tracer production unit, quality control labs, and 6 preclinical and clinical PET systems.
 This intimate link between basic and clinical research using PET imaging is a unique feature of the centre and allows for high standard translational research in PET.

 Methodology.
 In the past four years, IMIV has been highly involved in the field of radiomics.
 We have established the complementary or redundant nature of some measurable biomarkers from positron emission tomography (PET) images.
 The sources of biomarker variability have been identified and robust computational methods have been proposed.
 Links have been found between some PET radiomic biomarkers and the histological characteristics of the tumours measured ex vivo.
 The evolution of radiomic biomarkers as a function of the macroscopic characteristics of the tumors has also been analyzed.
 Methods to overcome the variability of biomarkers across medical centres have been proposed.
 The PhD thesis project will therefore build on this experience and will now focus on: 1) the determination of robust image-based phenotype, or tumour ID card, that is reproducible and explainable; 2) the design and validation of models based on this ID card, possibly combined with other biological, omics, or clinical information, that could predict the patient response to therapy and outcome.
 The validity of the ID card, that is likely to depend on the cancer type, and the usability of the models for a large variety of imaging devices and imaging protocols will be carefully determined, so that models established in a given centre can be used for data acquired in a different centre.